Info in Miami & Nationwide

 The faulty airbag maker is on the ropes, so it has started eyeing bankruptcy as a solution to the money problems caused by the largest automotive recall in history.
 A few months ago, restructuring lawyers were consulted by the company.
 Plus, several companies looking at buying the ailing manufacturer have made the company’s bankruptcy a part of their business plans.
 It looks like there’s no escaping bankruptcy for Takata, but how will that affect you?

 Senators Richard Blumenthal and Edward Markey are worried for owners of vehicles with defective Takata airbags.
 They’re concerned that these consumers could be left high and dry if the company declares bankruptcy.
-Such a declaration would give Takata certain legal protections, but would those protections slow down or halt production of replacement parts?
+Such a declaration would give Takata certain legal protections, but would those protections slow down or halt the production of replacement parts?

 The senators wanted answers so they sent letters to Takata and to the National Highway Traffic Safety Administration for assurances.
 So far, the government officials claim that Takata will still have a responsibility to consumers despite and declaration of bankruptcy.
 However, they cannot confirm whether such a filing would slow the production of replacement parts.